Sat2RealCity: Geometry-Aware and Appearance-Controllable 3D Urban Generation from Satellite Imagery: Experiments

 \subsection{Evaluation Data and Metrics}

 \textbf{Data.} We evaluate our framework on 111 real-world urban regions with high-quality satellite coverage, totaling 10~$km^2$.
 The evaluation covers geometry and appearance.
-Ground truth data are derived from OSM building footprints with height information for geometry, and from Google Earth Studio city mesh renderings for appearance.
+For geometry-related evaluation, we use OSM building footprints with height information as reference structural annotations, which characterize coarse building envelopes rather than detailed architectural geometry.
+Google Earth Studio city mesh renderings are used as appearance references.

-\textbf{Metrics.} To evaluate \emph{geometric consistency}, we compare point clouds from the generated regions against the OSM-based ground truth using the Chamfer Distance (CD) and F-score.
+\textbf{Metrics.} To evaluate \emph{geometric consistency}, we compare point clouds from the generated regions against the OSM-derived reference structures using the Chamfer Distance (CD) and F-score.
 CD measures average bidirectional distance, and F-score reflects points within a distance threshold.

 For \emph{appearance realism}, we adopt the CLIP Score~\cite{radford2021learning}, defined as the cosine similarity between CLIP (ViT-L/14) embeddings of our rendered city views and those of the Google Earth Studio reference.
 This metric quantifies the perceptual alignment between generated textures and realistic visual appearances.
+Additionally, we employ the DINOv2 sim, calculated as the cosine similarity between DINOv2 (dinov2-vitl14-reg) ~\cite{oquab2023dinov2} features of the generated and reference views.
+This metric evaluates fine-grained structural and textural fidelity.